Mewgenics: Reception

-The game was first previewed by journalist Russ Frushtick of Polygon on Halloween 2022, detailing his playthrough, as well as McMillen and Glaiel's account of the game's development history.
+Mewgenics was first previewed by journalist Russ Frushtick of Polygon on Halloween 2022, detailing his playthrough, as well as McMillen and Glaiel's account of the game's development history.
 He complimented it for being "one of the most ambitious and bizarre strategy games [he had] ever played."
 IGN journalist Tom Marks was given an extended preview of Mewgenics in May 2025 and praised the game for being one of the most exciting and nuanced roguelikes he had played in years.
 Tyler Wilde of PC Gamer, attending the early preview in July 2025, agreed with McMillen's assessment of Mewgenics as the best title of his career.
+Jean-Luc Seipke from GameSpot praised the video preview of Mewgenics posted in December 2025, describing it as "[his] next obsession".